enso-org/enso-archive/docs/runtime/searcher.md

 1. Full match with a documentation tag
 2. Partial match with a document tag
-3. Matches in a documentation text
+3. Matches in the documentation text